kylelangford/primer-css/README.md

 ### EM

-Function to Convert pixels to EMs, use this for media queries and thats about
+Function to Convert pixels to EMs, use this for media queries.

 #### Suggested Use: Media Queries